BulkiestPizza/Notes/Ancient History/Master and Slave relationships in Ancient Rome.md

 -> when slaves could meet they formed plans to push back and revolt against their masters

 Plutarch - Life of Crassus
+-> most of Batiatus's slaves were Gauls and Thracians -> Slaves elected leaders
+-> Lentulus Batiatus was a cruel owner
+-> Slaves were kept in close quarters

+1. Masters didn't value their slaves.
+The slaves also had no respect for their masters.
+2. The relationship between the masters and their slaves is quite volatile,